Key Takeaways

 Retire: Switch It Off

-After a thorough portfolio review, most organisations find more retirement candidates than they expected.
+After a thorough portfolio review, you'll probably find more retirement candidates than you expected.
 Systems that are redundant, unused, or that users have quietly stopped relying on.
 Retiring them removes maintenance cost, reduces your security surface, and simplifies everything that remains.

 Don't confuse "nobody's complained about it" with "it's worth keeping."